masipila/openhab-spot-price-optimizer/doc/Boiler-control-points-example.md

 # Usage example: Optimizing a boiler to heat domestic hot water on the cheapest hours
 This documenation page gives an example how to use the `GenericOptimizer` class of the `openhab-spot-price-optimizer` module to find cheapest hours of the day to heat the domestic hot water.
 As the name suggests, the optimization algorithms are generic and can be used for many different use cases.

+**WARNING:** Do not try to optimize the heating of domestic hot water too agressively.
+- The boiler should always have enough hours to reach the thermostate max temperature.
+- Legionella bacteria reproduces in temperatures between 20 - 45 ° celcius.
+- In Finland, there is a law that the water temperature in the boiler must always be at least 55 ° celcius to ensure that legionella bacteria will die.

 # Pre-requisites
 - The boiler can be controlled with an openHAB Item.
   - [See example how to control boiler via openHAB](./Boiler-example.md)